 Wireless Internet (Wi-Fi)

-All three libraries have building-wide wireless internet access.
+All four libraries have building-wide wireless internet access.
 It is solely the responsibility of the wireless device owner/user to provide updated antivirus protection and anti-malware software, and to configure personal equipment with appropriate security settings to control access from other wireless devices within library facilities and the internet itself, while using the library’s network.
 Wireless users assume all risks in this regard.

 Violating the rules above, or any of the library’s “Rules for Behavior,” and/or abusing other computer users, staff, hardware, or software may result in the loss of computer privileges.